datawrapper/tutorial-visualization/README.md

 For this tutorial this should be enough to demonstrate how you can add new visualization modules to Datawrapper.
 As you have seen, the integration of an existing D3.js visualization is pretty straight-forward, and can be done within an hour easily.

-However, while what we achieved so far is certainly nice, a lot more work is needed to get the bubble chart up to Datawrapper quality (tm).
-This is something that is easy to be forgotten: a good chart consists of way more than just a few circles and some text, and it is hard work to prepare a visualization for all the future dataset that will cross its way.
+However, while what we achieved so far is certainly nice, a lot more work is needed to get the bubble chart up to Datawrapper quality™.
+This is something that is easily forgotten: A good chart consists of way more than just a few nicely arranged circles and some text.
+And that it is really hard work to prepare a visualization for all the future datasets that will cross its way.

-Anyway, we hope you enjoyed this tutorial and hopefully will create some nice new chart types!
+Anyway, we hope you enjoyed this tutorial and will create some nice new visualization modules!
+If you do, please [let us know](https://github.com/datawrapper/datawrapper/issues) so we can start a collection of nice plugins in the future.

 ### Want to start hacking now?